JanosGit/FBV3Bridge/README.md

 ![Max screenshot](Doc/Images/Max_patcher.tiff "Max screenshot")

-To The rest will be found out by reverse engineering!
+The rest will be found out by reverse engineering!